marcvitbr/Flickr-UserGallery/README.md

 ### Tools/Libraries

-- Carthage: Package manager;
+- Carthage: Package manager.
+Has a bit of configuration involved, but it's less intrusive than CocoaPods;
-- SwiftLint: Linter;
+- SwiftLint: Linter.
+Complete, well documented, and has a comprehensive toolchain;
-- Alamofire: HTTP requests;
+- Alamofire: Networking.
+Has a clean interface, and hides a lot of boilerplate.
+Might be an overkill for simple cases, but I decided to go with it anyway;
-- Kingfisher: Image downloading and caching;
+- Kingfisher: Image downloading and caching.
+Powerful and easy to use;

 ### Environment